 Aflatoxins can contaminate many different feed and food crops, including peanuts and groundnuts, corn (maize), cottonseed, pistachios and other tree nuts, spices etc. There is widespread contamination in hot and humid regions of the world (Murphy et al., 2006; Doster et al., 2014; Kachapulula et al., 2017).

-There are four major aflatoxins B1, B2, G1 and G2 and B1 is probably the most dangerous.
+There are four major aflatoxins B1, B2, G1 and G2 and the first mentioned, B1 is probably the most dangerous.

 Regulations And Legislation